 Late talker therapy will and SHOULD look a lot like play, playing with a purpose.
-Play is the most meaningful activity for a child, and during play, a child has the opportunity to learn speech, language, cognitive, and motor skills.
+Play is the most meaningful activity for a child, and during play, a child learns speech, language, cognitive, and motor skills.

-Progress should be monitored on a regular basis through email, phone calls, or meetings.
+Progress is monitored on a regular basis through email, phone calls, coaching sessions, or meetings.

 Child Centered Therapy:

 The speech pathologist uses indirect language stimulation techniques (more on that in a minute)

 Clinician Directed Therapy: